RivaD2/reading-notes/structure-css.md

 # CSS | "Put a Bird On It"
 -----------
 ## CSS allows us to style HTML, it brings the structure (*cough HTML) to life by adding color, style and flare.
-Hell, we can even PUT A BIRD ON IT (by styling an image of course)
+Hell, we can even PUT A BIRD ON IT!

 ![Portlandia](https://media.giphy.com/media/26FfaSpycRlTFEkHm/giphy.gif)